ragawaga/e2e/README.md

 - CSS selectors (just a string)
 - Test IDs (an object with a `testId` property)
 - Role selectors (an object with a `role` property, and any other valid role selector property such as `name`)
+- Text selectors (which uses `getByText` - should only be used when `Role` and `testID` are unavailable, e.g. to find elements created by third party packages e.g. Highcharts export menu.)

 This pattern is ultimately a shortcut.
 The following code below is equivalent for adding a `userMenu` property to the page object model: